rust-lang/rust/src/doc/rustc-dev-guide/src/codegen.md

 Code generation or "codegen" is the part of the compiler that actually generates an executable binary. rustc uses LLVM for code generation.

+> NOTE: If you are looking for hints on how to debug code generation bugs,
+> please see [this section of the debugging chapter][debug].

+[debug]: compiler-debugging.html#debugging-llvm

 ## What is LLVM?

 All of the preceeding chapters of this guide have one thing in common: we never